 Our thoughts are with all those affected by the North Bay fires in Sonoma, Napa, Lake and Mendocino Counties.

 Several fires are currently burning in Sonoma County, in both urban and rural areas.
-While there is smoke throughout all of the Bay Area, including Sea Ranch, there are no fires in The Sea Ranch.
+There is smoke from fires in Northern California throughout all of the Bay Area, including Sea Ranch.
+However it is important to know, there are no fires in The Sea Ranch.

 This photo taken October 11 shows the plums of smoke drifting west.
 Point Arena – the Point Arena Stornetta Lands, about 25 miles north of The Sea Ranch, is located at the coast in the middle of the smoke.
 The top plume in the image shows the Redwood Valley Fire while the lower plume of smoke is from Santa Rosa Fires.
 You’ll note the whiter area at the bottom of the image actually is fog in Monterey.